indigo-dc/oidc-agent/gitbook/oidc-agent.md

  General:
   -k, --kill                 Kill the current agent (given by the OIDCD_PID
                              environment variable)
+  -t, --lifetime=LIFETIME    Set a default value in seconds for the maximum
+                             lifetime of account configurations added to the agent.
+A lifetime specified for an account configuration with oidc-add overrides this default
+                             value.
+Without this option the default maximum lifetime is forever.

  Verbosity:
   -c, --console              Runs oidc-agent on the console, without